 And obviously she could: she continued to hone her craft on documentaries, and her first narrative film I Will Follow screened in numerous film festivals around the U.S. For her next film, Middle of Nowhere, she became the first African-American woman to win the U.S. Directing Award: Dramatic from the Sundance Film Festival.
 These two movies had relatively modest box office earnings, $135,809 and $236,806 respectively, according to Box Office Mojo.

-DuVernay returned to documentary filmmaking for her next film: 13th, an engaging and harrowing exploration of America’s history of slavery and its continuing presence in today’s practices of forced labor, was the surprise opening feature of the 2016 New York Film Festival.
-And 13th quickly became one of Netflix’s most watched documentaries, and picked up both the Emmy Award for Outstanding Documentary and another Oscar nomination for Best Documentary (The movie allegedly had a budget of $1 million, but earnings figures are unclear since most of it came from Netflix royalties.).
+DuVernay returned to documentary filmmaking for her next film: 13th, engaging and harrowing exploration of America’s history of slavery and its continuing presence in today’s practices of forced labor, was the surprise opening feature of the 2016 New York Film Festival.
+And 13th quickly became one of Netflix’s most-watched documentaries and picked up both the Emmy Award for Outstanding Documentary and another Oscar nomination for Best Documentary (The movie allegedly had a budget of $1 million, but earnings figures are unclear since most of it came from Netflix royalties.).

 DuVernay’s newest movie, A Wrinkle in Time, makes her the first woman of color to direct a $100 million-budget Hollywood feature.
 Though it appears to be a modest success in terms of its box office (the opening weekend brought in $39.6 million worldwide), DuVernay’s efforts to make a more inclusive Hollywood fantasy have been acknowledged, and even appreciated, even by critics who are less than taken with it.